gnanalin/fastq_stats/README.md

 - doublet frequency of the two first bases

-Before running the script, you must install the packages argparse and re (pip or conda)
+Before running the script, you must install the packages argparse, re, numpy and matplotlib (pip or conda)

 - To run, an example: